Buying Guide for Inline Skates

 • Aluminum Frames - Aluminum, when compared to plastic frames, are lighter in weight and greater in stiffness.
 They do not torque under stress as plastic frames do, making them more efficient and also more durable.
 Aluminum frames are most commonly found on intermediate level inline skates, priced at levels slightly higher than those at the entry level.

 • Carbon Frames - Carbon was introduced to inline skate frames as a way to further reinforce aluminum frames, reduce weight, and increase durability for advanced level skaters.
-Adding carbon to aluminum increases the stiffness of the aluminum, making it more durable.

 A skate’s frame is where the power is generated when skating.
 Frame stiffness is an important aspect of your skate frame because it creates a more direct transfer of energy.
 When skating, you thrust your legs outward, creating energy to make your skates go.
 The energy from your legs travels through the boot of your skate, down to the frame, and ultimately to your wheels and the ground.